stonier/maliput_malidrive/maliput_malidrive/tutorials/xodr_validate_app.md

 `--allow_semantic_errors`: *If true, the XODR parser will attempt to work around XODR semantic violations.
 By default set to `false`.*

 `--log_level`: *Sets the log output threshold; possible values: maliput::common::logger::level.
 By default set to `unchanged`.*

-`--tolerance`: *Tolerance used to validate continuity in piecewise defined geometries.
-By default set to `0.001`.*